How to Tag

 You can add any tags you feel are appropriate, as long as you follow the Library’s comment policy.

 Tag, you're it!

-To add a tag, simply type a word or words in the Tags box.
+To add a tag, type a word or words in the Tags box.
 Separate tags with a comma or click “Add” after each tag.
 Make sure you click “Save tags” before leaving a page you have tagged.

 Ways to tag

 Here are some ways you might consider tagging: